wizzymore/Dimensions-Tutorials/README.md

 *Tests whether the response contains all specified answers, with or without additional answers*

+> '`*`'

+*Tests whether the specified categories intersect with any specified category list and returns the intersection or {} when none intersect*

 > `AnswerCount`

 *Returns the number of responses chosen*